20 boot room ideas perfect for both compact and larger luxurious spaces

 To make the most of the height available, also consider the size of the items you want to store.
 Remember that wellington boots will require at least twice the height of normal shoes so be sure to measure the height before your decide where to position your seat.

-For an added layer of practicality, consider using pull out trays at floor level to contain any missed dirt that falls off shoes once they are dry.
+For an added layer of practicality, consider using pull out trays at floor level, such as these Grey Plastic Boot Trays from Amazon to contain any missed dirt that falls off shoes once they are dry.

 A darker wall colour can feel more forgiving for dirty and busy boot room ideas